zevenrodriguez/CIM542-642/assignments.md

 ### [Assignment Slides](https://docs.google.com/presentation/d/1aRW-1WVop2TL-hg-7DSC5-Elbw6UCwiXGn3wyxXZGxI/edit?usp=sharing)

+* Create a documentation page for Representing Emotion Project
+  * Include a title with your Emotion, introduction to the project.
+Why you chose your pattern.
+  * Document/record your project

 ### Making
 * Create a Sculpture or Design that expresses your emotion
 * Must use Paper or Sheet Material